List of adaptations of Beowulf

 Beowulf is an Old English heroic epic poem of anonymous authorship.
 Its creation dates from between the 8th and the 11th century, the only surviving manuscript dating from circa 1010.
 At 3182 lines, it is notable for its length.
-It has risen to national epic status in England.
+Since the 18th century, when modern scholarship about the poem was established, Icelandic, Danish, Scandinavian, German, and English scholars have all suggested the poem as a national epic for their respective languages.

-Beowulf has been adapted many times in verse, in prose, on the stage, and in film.
+Beowulf has been adapted many times in verse, in prose, on the stage, visual works, and in film.
 In 2003, the Arizona Center for Medieval and Renaissance Studies published Marijane Osborn's annotated list of over 300 translations and adaptations, withdrawn in 2019.
 By 2020, the Beowulf's Afterlives Bibliographic Database listed some 688 translations and other versions of the poem, from Thorkelin's 1787 transcription of the text, and in languages including Afrikaans, Albanian, Arabic, Basque, Belarusian, Catalan, Chinese, Czech, Danish, Dutch, English, Estonian, French, Ganda, German, Greek, Gujarati, Hungarian, Icelandic, Italian, Japanese, Korean, Latvian, Macedonian, Persian, Portuguese, Polish, Punjabi, Russian, Serbo-Croat, Slovenian, Somali, Spanish, Swedish, Tamil, Turkish, Uighur, and Urdu.

 The poet John Dryden's categories of translation have influenced how scholars discuss variation between translations and adaptations.
 In the Preface to Ovid's Epistles (1680) Dryden proposed three different types of translation:

 The works listed below are novels and other works that take more "latitude" than pure "translations".
 Those are listed at List of translations of Beowulf.